joseph-alberto/github-repositories-explorer/README.md

 ## Getting Started

-To run this project, first you should install the depedencies with npm, run code below.
+To run this project, first you should install the depedencies with npm, run command below.

 ```shell
 npm install
 ```

-After installing the depencies, now you can run the apps.
+After installing the depencies, now you can run the apps with this command.

 ```shell
 npm start